jstriaukas/midasmlpy/README.md

 # midasmlpy

- Python implementation of the midasml approach
+ Python implementation of the midasML approach, see jstriaukas/midasml - main repository for the method.